It’s an important check for many women, but the test isn’t always as painless as practitioners make it seem.

 When she held the speculum so she could take the sample, she managed to dig one of the blades into the wall of my vagina.
-It was a different pain to last time, but it still hurt nonetheless.
+It was a different pain from last time, but it still hurt nonetheless.

 Enough, I couldn’t be dealing with any more of these damn things.

-Of course, I am absolutely not advocating every woman to pass up her right to cervical screening, and it absolutely comes down to recognising your individual risks.
+Of course, I am absolutely not advocating for every woman to pass up her right to cervical screening, and it absolutely comes down to recognising your individual risks.
 The risk groups for developing cervical cancer include:-

 - Being a smoker – Smoking alone doubles your risk.

 - Taking the combined oral contraceptive pill.
 The NHS website does not specify, but the link refers to the combined oral contraceptive pill.
 There is no mention for the Mimi (POP) pill.

 - Having genital herpes

 For me, the risk is quite small.
 So small in fact, that I’m willing to wait three years for the urine test to become available.
 I calculated my low-risk given that:

 - I don’t smoke – not then, not now, not ever